LexouDuck/website/pages/games/fangames/castlevania/index.md

 # Castlevania: Symphony of Blood

+**STATUS:** In-progress

+This is the first game project I worked on for myself, in 2015.

+The idea is to mesh together the best parts of *Castlevania - Rondo of Blood* with *Castlevania - Symphony of the Night*, in the shape of a "demake" (like a remake, but for an earlier console, with lower specs).

+---

 ### The "why"

-This is the first game project I ever worked on.
-It started as the project for my end-of-highschool exam, since I was lucky enough to be in a school where, in my last year of highschool, I was given the option to select an (experimental) programming class.
+This game initially started as the project for my end-of-highschool exam, since I was lucky enough to be in a school where, in my last year of highschool, I was given the option to select an (experimental) programming class.